Hailey0528/CarND-LaneLines-P1/writeup.md

 ![alt text][image4]

 5. use Hough Transform to get the line segments in the interesting region.
 In HoughLinesP there are five important parameters.
-As the line of the road is not always long, we cant select the min_line_len or max_line_gap to very large.

-        rho = 1             # distance resolution in pixels of the Hough grid theta = np.pi/180   # angular resolution in radians of the Hough grid threshold = 10       # minimum number of votes (intersections in Hough grid cell) min_line_len = 10   # minimum number of pixels making up a line max_line_gap = 5    # maximum gap in pixels between connectable line segments
+        rho = 1             # distance resolution in pixels of the Hough grid theta = np.pi/180   # angular resolution in radians of the Hough grid threshold = 20       # minimum number of votes (intersections in Hough grid cell) min_line_len = 100   # minimum number of pixels making up a line max_line_gap = 100    # maximum gap in pixels between connectable line segments

 ![alt text][image5]